Outpatient Speech Therapy

 If an adult is experiencing problems with speech, language, cognition, voice and/or swallowing, our SLP can help them recover the necessary function(s) or help them adjust to their current skills.

-Our Outpatient Speech Language Pathologist
+Our Outpatient Speech Language Pathologist and Coordinator

 Outpatient Therapy Program Coordinator